snave333/gyokuro-engine/resources/fonts/README.md

 # Font Generation

-The `-Atlas.png` and `-Layout.csv` files were generated using [msdf-atlas-gen](https://github.com/Chlumsky/msdf-atlas-gen), and Adobe's [Source Code Pro](https://fonts.adobe.com/fonts/source-code-pro) font.
+The `-Layout.csv` files were generated using [msdf-atlas-gen](https://github.com/Chlumsky/msdf-atlas-gen), and Adobe's [Source Code Pro](https://fonts.adobe.com/fonts/source-code-pro) font.
 These files are used to render text using the multi-channel signed distance field (MSDF) technique.

+The corresponding `-Atlas.png` files are located in the `resources/textures` directory.

 The following command was run in the msdf-atlas-gen repo to generate the files (after building with cmake).